harrythinh/self-learning/README.md

 # self-learning
-This is stored some project I learn and doing for myself
+This is stored some projects I learn and doing for myself